Bills' Hamlin in critical condition after collapse on field

 He was drafted in the sixth round by the Bills in 2021, played in 14 games as a rookie and then became a starter this year once Micah Hyde was lost for the season to injury.

-By late Monday night, a community toy drive organized by Hamlin had surged to more than $1.2 million in donations.
+By late Monday night, a community toy drive organized by Hamlin had surged to more than $900,000 in donations.
 His stated goal was $2,500.

-Kathryn Bersani and her mother, Gayle, were among the Bills fans who traveled from Buffalo for the game and went to the hospital from the stadium.

-“This is our family Christmas,” Kathryn Bersani said.
-"We thought it would be a great game.
-Joe (Burrow) and Josh (Allen) are such great men.
-Sad, sad time.
-Such a shock.
-I just hope he can live a normal life.
-It stunned us.”

 Entering the game, the 6-foot, 200-pound Hamlin had 91 tackles, including 63 solo tackles, and 1 1/2 sacks.